Most frequent questions and answers

 No. If we didn’t include a particular photo as part of your wedding collection, it is generally because she was blinking/squinting/had a double chin/looks awkward, or the photo just didn’t work.

 We shoot on Nikon cameras – a brand we’ve grown up loyal to.
-Malcolm is the camera nerd between us and loves talking camera gear.
-I shoot on the full-frame Nikon D750 and use a 24 – 70mm f / 2.8 Tamron Lens.
+We use the Nikon mirrorless Z5, with a nifty fifty, and a Nikon D750 either either a 45mm or our 24 – 70mm.

-As far as editing goes, we edit using Adobe Lightroom and Adobe Photoshop.
+As far as editing goes, we edit using Adobe Lightroom.

 No and no. Please no.